jnj16180340/franklin/README.md

 # franklin
-some popular bioinformatics problems, solved
+## some popular and less-popular bioinformatics-related problems, solved